Mail-List.com Insights

 You can target specific interventions at specific people to achieve the desired result of more activity from your existing audience.
 You can diagnose exactly what is going wrong.
 But you can only do this if you have a behaviour model you can work from.

-3 Models For Building Large Communities – The Online Community Guide Basic Principles Of Building Online Communities – The Online Community Guide A Hard Dose Of Data-Driven Reality About Online Communities – The Online Community Guide
+3 Models For Building Large Communities – The Online Community Guide Gamification Can Hurt A Community – The Online Community Guide A Simple Method To Diagnose A Failing Community – The Online Community Guide

 Collections